edgedb/easy-edgedb/README.md

 How would you `SELECT` this insert at the same time to display the `name`, `age`, and `age_ten_years_later` that is made from `age` plus 10?

+Up next in Chapter 5: [Jonathan decides to explore the castle a bit.
+Just to be safe...](../chapter5/index.md)

 # Chapter 5 - Jonathan tries to leave the castle

 Poor Jonathan is not having much luck.
 Here's what happens to him in this chapter: